at4591/data-analyst-portfolio/SNS_Bot_Detection_Analysis/Q2_AVG_Time_To_Like_Bot_Detection_Analysis.md

-Below is the second in five queries that extract various aspects of user behavior that mimicks typical bot-like behavior on SNS services like instagram.
+Below is the second in five queries that extract various aspects of user behaviors that mimick typical bot-like behaviors on SNS services like instagram.
 Specifically, the query below outputs how long it takes each user to like photos after they have been posted, compare it to the average, and then determine the probability that a given user is a robot - again with "high", "moderate", and